mangalam-research/salve/README.rst

 that uses the ``sax`` parser.

 .. note:: If you are looking at the source tree of salve as cloned
-          from github, know that executables cannot be executed from `<bin>`__.
+          from GitHub, know that executables cannot be executed from `<bin>`__.
 They can be executed after a build, from the `<build/dist/bin>`_ directory.